Citation, DOI, disclosures and article data

-Each globe is an approximately spherical structure with relatively constant size in adults with normal eyesight, and does change with age nor does it varies with sex 2,10.
+Each globe is an approximately spherical structure with relatively constant size in adults with normal eyesight, and does change with age nor does it vary with sex or boy size 2,10,11.

 A normal adult emmetropic eye measures (by CT, sclera to sclera)10: